 Strategic, data-driven solutions for Japanese institutions, such as diversification and targeted messaging.

-Simon Emmett, CEO IDP UK and CPO IDP Education, reflects on a momentous 2024 and looks forward to 2025.
+Simon Emmett, Chief Partner Officer of IDP Education, reflects on a momentous 2024 and looks forward to 2025.